obsidian-tasks-group/obsidian-tasks/docs/Queries/Limiting.md

 ## Total tasks

-You can limit the number of total tasks to show as query results.
+You can limit the total number of tasks to show as query results.

 Use the query string `limit to <number> tasks`.
-This will only list the `<number>` first results of the query.
+This will only list the first `<number>` results of the query (after sorting).

 Shorthand is `limit <number>`.

 ## Tasks per group

-You can also limit the max number of tasks in groups if grouping is used.
+You can also limit the allowed number of tasks in each group, if [[Grouping|grouping]] is used.
 Otherwise this limit is ignored.

 Use the query string `limit groups to <number> tasks`.
-This will only list the `<number>` first tasks in each group from the results of the query.
+This will only list the first `<number>` tasks in each group from the results of the query.

 Shorthand is `limit groups <number>`.

+> [!NOTE]
+> `limit groups` instructions are ignored if there are no `group by` instructions in the Tasks query.

+> [!released]
+> `limit groups to <number> tasks` was introduced in Tasks X.Y.Z.